Guide for Using Spiritual Gifts to Serve Others

 So, what is the spiritual gift of mercy?
 Do you easily empathize with others or feel compassion for them?
-Are you drawn to those who suffer disturbing physical, mental, or emotional problems?
+Are you drawn to those who suffer from disturbing physical, mental, or emotional problems?
 Do you cheerfully serve others as you work to alleviate their suffering?

 If you have the gift of mercy you may best serve in an outreach capacity.
 Find out what your needs are in the church and the community.

-Empathize - you were given the gift of mercy so let people know you care.
-Make sure you understand what they're going through.
+Empathize–you were given the gift of mercy so let people know you care.
+Make sure you understand what they’re going through.

 Do you love supporting others?
 Are you a person who prefers to backstage instead of in the spotlight?
 The spiritual gift of help is critical for helping each member increase the effectiveness of their spiritual gifts.

-Offer yourself as a mentor, someone who offers guidance and advice to the youth of new believers.
+One of the best ways you can use your spiritual gifts to serve others is to offer yourself as a mentor, someone who offers guidance and advice to the youth of new believers.